Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 The UPREIT Structure

 Structurally, many evergreen real estate vehicles are organized using a REIT and operating partnership structure, commonly referred to as an UPREIT.
-This structure provides significant flexibility and allows the vehicle to accommodate multiple sources of capital within a single investment program.
+This structure provides significant flexibility and allows the sponsor to accommodate multiple sources of capital within a single investment program.

 In an UPREIT evergreen structure, capital can be raised from a variety of investor channels, including retail and private wealth investors, institutional investors, offshore investors, property contributors through Section 721 exchanges, and co‑investment partners.
 The structure allows these different forms of capital to coexist while maintaining a unified portfolio and centralized asset management and governance.